-Coming 19 weeks after The Guardian mistakenly stated that GamStop “has finally been approved by the industry regulator, 18 months after it was supposed to be ready”, today’s announcement by the Commission has nevertheless arrived rather sooner than the one month’s formal notice required under LCCP social responsibility code provision 3.5.5 (a) of the establishment of a national online multi-operator self-exclusion scheme and (b) that all online licence holders are required to participate in it.
+Coming 19 weeks after The Guardian mistakenly stated that GamStop “has finally been approved by the industry regulator, 18 months after it was supposed to be ready”, today’s announcement by the Commission has nevertheless arrived rather sooner than the one month’s formal notice required under LCCP social responsibility code provision 3.5.5 (a) of the establishment of a national online multi-operator self-exclusion scheme and (b) that all online licence holders are required to participate in it, with the exception of the holders of the following categories of operating licence:

 The Commission’s announcement (that can be downloaded below) states that GamStop has been “developed for the online sector will allow consumers to self-exclude from online operators with one request rather than from each operator individually.
 With over 200 online operators this will make access to self-exclusion much simpler for those who wish to be prevented from online gambling”.